Charlie Oliver (rugby union)

 Charles Joshua Oliver (1 November 1905 – 25 September 1977) was a New Zealand rugby union international who also represented his country in first-class cricket.

 Cricket career

 Wanganui-born Oliver played as a specialist right-handed batsman and from 35 first-class matches scored 1301 runs at 23.23, with a best of 91.
 He represented Canterbury in domestic cricket, having debuted for them in the 1923/24 Plunket Shield.
 In the 1925/26 season he was a member of the New Zealand side which toured Australia and he made half-centuries against Victoria and South Australia.
 He also toured the British Isles in 1927 with the national side.
 He claimed the only wicket of his first-class career during this tour, that of Sussex bowler Reginald Hollingdale.

-New Zealand didn't gain Test status in cricket until 1930 and by then he had decided to focus on his rugby, thus missing out on a chance to become a Test 'double international'.
+New Zealand didn't gain Test status in cricket until 1930, by which time Oliver had decided to focus on his rugby, thus missing out on a chance to become a Test 'double international'.
+He continued to play senior club cricket in Christchurch, leading the competition's batting in the 1934–35 season with 972 runs and setting a record with five centuries.